 What plants do bees pollinate?

-Bees are responsible for pollinating a huge variety of plants globally, including over 130 varieties of fruit and vegetable.
+Bees pollinate a diverse mix of plants globally, including over 130 fruit and vegetable varieties.
 Vegetables like potatoes, onions, celery, beets, broccoli, and cabbage all benefit from bees.
 Source.

 Commonly asked questions